LSSTDESC/CCL/readthedocs/source/notation_and_other_cosmological_conventions.rst

   - HPLANCK: Planck's constant in units kg m^2 / s
   - CLIGHT: speed of light in m/s
   - EV_IN_J: conversion factor between electron volts and Joules
-  - T_CMB: temperature of the CMB in K
-  - TNCDM: temperature of the cosmological neutrino background in K

 neutrino mass splittings